Curious as to how to paint lamps? Change the look of your lamps with paint one layer at a time.

 For starters, I was going for a somewhat gray, teal and white combo with dark gray shades.
 I thought with the light gray wall this coloring would look great so I started off with a dark gray base.

-From there I continued with an off white layer.
+From there I continued with a layer of off-white paint.

 The Result – Teal, Gray, and White Ornate Painted Lamps

-I couldn’t force them to match my home, but just because they aren’t right for my home doesn’t mean they aren’t right for someone else’s.
+I couldn’t force these hand-painted lamps to match my home, but just because they aren’t right for my home doesn’t mean they aren’t right for someone else’s.